 Threats.
 Pygmy sperm whales are susceptible to the same potential threats that are generally applicable to all cetacean species known to occur in the Action Area.
+These whales may be especially susceptible to threats such as entanglement, hunting, vessel strike, ingestion of marine debris, and ocean noise (NOAA 2018a).
 There are no known threats in the Action Area that are specific to only pygmy sperm whales.